-Sharing informations , collaboration, participation, free, abolition of borders... will be tackled as an introduction to online communities and communication inside those communities.
+Sharing pieces of information, collaboration, participation, free, abolition of borders... will be tackled as an introduction to online communities and communication inside those communities.

 Dealing with communication and networks implies the process of creation of those communities and solidarity.
 Therefore, we will deal with "collective intelligence".

-Different forms of virtual communities will be studied : leisure industry, commerce activities...
+Different forms of virtual communities will be studied: leisure industry, commerce activities...